TheFreeWeb/FreeSearcher/README.md

 Windows:

-> Unzip the file and run searcher.exe
+> Unzip the file and run searcher.exe (if you can't be bothered to fix your av, run start.bat)

 Example command:
 ```